Institutional Review Board

 • Ensure that you have completed all required CITI training reporting before you submit any new application materials.

-• Mercy College IRB has a One Application Policy in accordance with Title 45 CFR 46.115 (Health and Human Services, IRB Records).
-Studies approved by the Mercy College IRB after November of 2018 will receive stamped IRB Approved Documents, which must be submitted for all future amendments to maintain a single, active application that incorporates all IRB-approved amendments.
+• Mercy University IRB has a One Application Policy in accordance with Title 45 CFR 46.115 (Health and Human Services, IRB Records).
+Studies approved by the Mercy University IRB after November of 2018 will receive stamped IRB Approved Documents, which must be submitted for all future amendments to maintain a single, active application that incorporates all IRB-approved amendments.

-• Expect a holistic review of your active study.
-The Mercy College IRB conducts a holistic review of your active study with each submission as part of normal review procedures to ensure it remains in compliance with current federal regulations, Mercy College policies, and IRB position statements.
-For example, if modifying compensation on a flyer, the Mercy College IRB will review the entire flyer to confirm that it meets Mercy’s current recruitment policy.
+• The Mercy University IRB conducts a holistic review of your active study with each submission as part of normal review procedures to ensure it remains in compliance with current federal regulations, Mercy University policies, and IRB position statements.
+For example, if modifying compensation on a flyer, the Mercy University IRB will review the entire flyer to confirm that it meets Mercy’s current recruitment policy.

 • Need help?
 Please contact IRB Chair at MCIRB@mercy.edu.